 Then Rahab went up to the spies and pleaded for her life and for the lives of her family members.
 She made an oath with them.
 Rahab would keep silent about their mission, and the Israelites would spare everyone in her household when they invaded the city.
 She was to hang a scarlet cord from her window as a sign, so the Jews could find and protect her.
 In the miraculous battle of Jericho, the city fell, and Joshua gave orders to rescue Rahab and all in her house.
 Though she was a sex worker, her help was not forgotten.
 The whole story of Rahab can be read in the chapter of Joshua 2-6

 Esther was a Jew who was chosen by Persian King Ahasuerus to become his queen.
-When the king’s right-hand man, Haman, came up with a plan to kill the Jews, Esther’s uncle Mordecai found her and pleaded with her to spare her tribe.
-Even though she was his wife, she knew she could not approach him without invitation, and if she did, it could end in death.
+When the king’s right-hand man, Haman, devised a plan to kill the Jews, Esther’s uncle Mordecai found her and pleaded with her to spare her tribe.
+Even though she was his wife, she knew she could not approach him without an invitation, and if she did, it could end in death.
 But she believed she was chosen by God to save her own people and agreed to go in front of the king anyway and won his favour and her people were saved.
 Esther is recognized mostly for her strength, bravery and dignity.
-There is a whole chapter of Esther in the bible and you can read about these events.
+There is a whole chapter on Esther in the Bible and you can read about these events.

 Ruth was a Moabitess, and she showed extraordinary love to her mother-in-law, Naomi.
 Naomi, along with her husband and their two sons, had gone to Moab to escape a famine in Israel.
 The sons eventually married Moabite women, Ruth and Orpah.
 In time, though, Naomi’s husband and two sons died, leaving three widows.
 Naomi returned to Israel, where the drought was now over.
 Ruth and Orpah went with her.
 But Naomi asked them to return to their relatives.
 Orpah did, but Ruth, however, loyally stuck with her mother-in-law and wanted to worship Naomi’s God.
 A wealthy landowner named Boaz in Bethlehem was deeply impressed by Ruth and generously provided food for her and Naomi.
 Ruth later married Boaz and became an ancestress of both King David and Jesus Christ.
 We can learn Royalty from Ruth, and there’s a dedicated chapter for Ruth in the Bible.